 From packing tips to navigating security checkpoints, you’ll get an understanding of the entire process.
 With these guidelines, there’s no reason to stress or worry – just enjoy your trip and travel with confidence as you fly for the first time.

-#1 – How to Pack For A Flight
+#1 – How to Pack Your Carry-On Bag

 Before packing your check-in or carry-on luggage, the first thing you’ll want to do is check current airline and TSA (Transportation Security Administration) restrictions and requirements.
 If you’re going to get through the screening process or customs with ease, this is an absolute must!